apache/spark/docs/sql-programming-guide.md

 By default `saveAsTable` will create a "managed table", meaning that the location of the data will be controlled by the metastore.
 Managed tables will also have their data deleted automatically when a table is dropped.

+Currently, `saveAsTable` does not expose an API supporting the creation of an "external table" from a `DataFrame`.
+However, this functionality can be achieved by providing a `path` option to the `DataFrameWriter` with `path` as the key and location of the external table as its value (a string) when saving the table with `saveAsTable`.
+When an External table is dropped only its metadata is removed.

+Starting from Spark 2.1, persistent datasource tables have per-partition metadata stored in the Hive metastore.
+This brings several benefits:

+- Since the metastore can return only necessary partitions for a query, discovering all the partitions on the first query to the table is no longer needed.
+- Hive DDLs such as `ALTER TABLE PARTITION ...
+SET LOCATION` are now available for tables created with the Datasource API.

+Note that partition information is not gathered by default when creating external datasource tables (those with a `path` option).
+To sync the partition information in the metastore, you can invoke `MSCK REPAIR TABLE`.

 ## Parquet Files